Enderbyte-Programs/Justintime-Compressed-C/README.md

 This program is a way to make the *smallest* executables possible by compiling to bytecode first then comiling them just in time.
 How to install:
-Download either using the button or git clone. cd in to the directory and run "make" followed by "make install".
-This package requires python3 and pyinstaller
+Download either using the button or git clone. cd in to the directory.
+A total of 15 MB is required for installation Like most programs, JCC can be built and installed with three commands:
+./configure (makes sure you have all the packages required for building) make (builds program and places executable in directory) make install (Installs JCC to /usr/bin) make clean (optional, cleans up temporary files left from build)

     usage: jcc <file> [options]